Zarhult/jstats/README.md

 # jstats

 jstats is a python script intended to help Japanese learners easily analyze and gather basic statistics about Japanese text.
 Currently, it can analyze text files, html files, and webpages.
+It outputs a frequency list generated from the text as well as some numbers regarding how many morphemes would need to be known to reach a certain level of comprehension.

 # Dependencies